-Put 1 gram of eggs into a jar of boiled water, re-seal wait for an hour, and transfer the contents to a tray with 2 litres water and leave overnight under insectary conditions.
+Put 1 gram of eggs into a jar of boiled water, re-seal and wait for an hour.
+Transfer the contents to a tray with 2 litres water and leave overnight under insectary conditions.

-Determine the hatch rate by taking three aliquots of 1 ml each.
-Place the volume into a Petri dish and count the number of hatched and non-hatched eggs from three different regions.
-A hatch rate around 80-90% is considered ideal.

-Place the hatched larvae into a known volume of water and stir using a magnetic stirrer and flea for sufficient time to take aliquots; stirring vigorously or for extended time damages larvae and should be kept to a minimum.
+Filter larvae through a sieve (#200 or 0.075mm sieve mesh size) and place into a known volume of water.
+Stir the larvae using a magnetic stirrer and flea for sufficient time to take aliquots; stirring vigorously or for extended time damages larvae and should be kept to a minimum.
 The standard volume used to hatch larvae is one litre, however densities of more than 300 larvae per ml are hard to count and may be damaging.
-Therefore do not hatch more than about 300,000 eggs per litre of water.
+Therefore do not have more than 300,000 larvae per litre of water.

+Determine the hatch rate by taking three 1 ml aliquots and placing onto a sheet of absorbent paper, with a grid of 1cm squares, on top of an absorbent sponge to soak up any excess water.
+Count the number of hatched and non-hatched eggs from three squares by looking for the missing cap of a hatched egg.
+A hatch rate around 80-90% is expected.

-Take four aliquots of 1 ml each and place into four black weigh boats (larvae are white and therefore more readily visible against a black background) and count the number of live larvae present by eye (the use of a counter is recommended).
+Take four aliquots of 1 ml each and place into four black weigh boats (larvae are white and therefore more readily visible against a black background) and count the number of live larvae present by eye; the use of a counter is recommended.
 The average number of larvae per ml is then be used to calculate the volume of water to add on each tray to get the desired number of larvae per tray.

 There can be large differences in the density at which larvae can be reared between strains and species.
-It is also desirable to compare RIDL® adult male size compared to wild type males from the control site; ideally you want similar to larger sized RIDL® males that can compete successfully with wild males.
-Therefore for each RIDL® strain the ideal density of larvae needs to be determined in a trade-off against space constraints for rearing and the scale of production.
-Densities ranging from 0.1-2.5 larva per ml are excellent combination of production and quality, also discussed by Medici 23.
+It is also desirable to compare RIDL® adult male size to wild type males; ideally you want similar to larger sized RIDL® males that can compete successfully with wild males.
+Therefore for each RIDL® strain the ideal density of larvae needs to be determined and is a trade-off against space constraints for rearing and the scale of production.
+Densities ranging from 0.1-2.5 larva per ml we have found to be a good combination of production output and quality; also discussed by Medici 23.

 Add the larvae to trays.
 At our facility we use trays measuring about 53 x 37 x 8 cm (L x W x H) and the required amount of water to achieve the density of larvae for production.